An updated account of the most violent teams from 2018 to 2022 regular season

 The most and least aggressive teams

 Our infographic lists the complete ranking of NHL teams, their fights, and the penalties they were given.
 The top five teams were the Anaheim Ducks, the New York Rangers, the Florida Panthers, the Boston Bruins, and the Nashville Predators.
 The bottom three were the Toronto Maple Leafs, the Carolina Hurricanes, and the Seattle Kraken (who haven’t had much time to fight yet, to be fair).
-We have also put together a list of specific player stats and honorable mentions.
+We have also put together a list of specific player stats and honorable mentions, so if you’re a new player wagering your Maryland sports betting bonuses, you might want to use this stats to find edges for your sports betting.

 So, why do hockey players fight?
 Is it true that violence is a useful tactic for teams within a game?
 Well, Boston Bruins, who were known as the ‘Big Bad Bruins’ in the 70s, reached the playoffs in every season we looked at, whilst also keeping a spot in the top 10 fight-starters.
 Tampa Bay Lightning, seventh in our calculations, have been the Stanley Cup Champions for the last two years (2020/21 and 2019/20), so it does seem like well-performing teams also like to fight.